-Name Description Default bar.check.as.v2.module When this property is set to true, the artifact checker uses the MicroEJ Module Manager semantic. false bar.javadoc.dir Path of the folder containing the generated javadoc. \${target}/ javadoc e Path of the Stylesheet used for the generated Javadoc.
-Not set bar.notification.email.fro mThe email address used as the from address when sending the notification emails.
-Not set bar.notification.email.hos t The hostname of the mail service used to send the notification emails.
-Not set bar.notification.email.pas s wbe фassword used to authenticate on the mail service.
-Not set bar.notification.email.por t The port of the mail service used to send the notification emails Not set bar.notification.email.ssl When this property is set to true, SSL/TLS is used to send the notification emails.
-Not set bar.notification.email.to The notification email address destination.
+Name Description Default bar.check.as.v2.module When this property is set to true, the artifact checker uses the Mi- 6-1 croEJ Module Manager semantic. false bar.javadoc.dir Path of the folder containing the generated javadoc. ¢ ( + + + / \${target}/ javadoc bar.notification.email.fro mThe email address used as the from address when sending the noti- Not set fication emails. bar.notification.email.hos t The hostname of the mail service used to send the notification Not set emails. s Wbe password used to authenticate on the mail service.
+Not set t The port of the mail service used to send the notification emails Not set bar.notification.email.ssl When this property is set to true, SSL/TLS is used to send the notifi- Not set cation emails. bar.notification.email.to The notification email address destination.
 Not set bar.notification.email.use r The username used to authenticate on the mail service.
-Not set bar.populate.from.resolve erName of the resolver used to fetch the modules to populate the repository. fetchRelease file ath of the Ivy settings file used to fetch the modules to populate the repository. \${project. ivy. settings. file} olds configuration of included repositories.
-The modules of the repositories declared as dependency with this configuration are included in the built repository. repository bar.test.haltonerror When this property is set to true, the artifact checker stops at the first error. false javadoc.excludes Comma-separated list of packages to exclude from the javadoc.
-Empty string javadoc.includes Comma-separated list of packages to include in the javadoc. (all pack- ages) skip.artifact.checker When this property is set to true, all artifact checkers are skipped.
-Not set skip.email When this property is set (any value), the notification email is not sent.
-Otherwise the bar.notification. properties are required.
-Not set skip.javadoc.deprecated Prevents the generation of any deprecated API at all in the javadoc. true
+Not set bar.populate.from.resolv erName of the resolver used to fetch the modules to populate the repository. fetchRelease bar.populate.ivy.settings. file ath of the Ivy settings file used to fetch the modules to populate the repository. <project.< pre=""></project.<> ivy. settings. file} bar.populate.repository.c om/y configuration of included repositories.
+The modules of the • • repositories declared as dependency with this configuration are in- repository cluded in the built repository. bar.test.haltonerror When this property is set to true, the artifact checker stops at the first error. false javadoc.excludes Comma-separated list of packages to exclude from the javadoc.
+Empty string javadoc.includes Comma-separated list of packages to include in the javadoc. - (all pack- ages) skip.artifact.checker When this property is set to true, all artifact checkers are skipped.
+Not set skip.email When this property is set (any value), the notification email is not Not set sent.
+Otherwise the bar.notification. properties are required. skip.javadoc.deprecated Prevents the generation of any deprecated API at all in the javadoc. - true